 Unfortunately, and as documented in the research above on the coastal tourism developments, weak political leadership characterizes the envisaged transfer towards sustainable tourism development.

-As Professor at the University of Southern Denmark you also teach in the European Masters of Tourism Management, a collaboration between three countries which was just awarded by the European Commission for its exemplary achievements.
+As Professor at the University of Southern Denmark, you also teach in the European Master in Tourism Management, a collaboration between three countries which was just awarded by the European Commission for its exemplary achievements.
 How have you personally – and the university – benefited from being part of this program?

 I can honestly say that I feel the benefits and joy every single day.
 Whereas program administration has been quite demanding, especially in order to meet regulations in the three, very different consortium countries of Denmark, Slovenia and Catalonia (Spain), the benefits of working with excellent students, visiting scholars, industry partners and partner universities on all continents are simply amazing.